 - The second option, after some detailed discussion with you, in order to determine as nearly as possible what it is you have in mind, or;

 - A modified combination: if you want to choose the specific billets of maple and spruce from which I will fashion your instrument, I will charge for the materials, just as if you bought the wood in the first place, then make the instrument, in the order of the waiting list, and you will pay the agreed-upon purchase price when the instrument is completed to your satisfaction… or;

 (I had a couple ask for a “green violin” for their teenage daughter.
 I was quite sure I would have a hard time selling it if they didn’t buy it, so I told them they would have to pay in advance.
 I never heard from them again.
 I guess that’s OK…I’m not sure I wanted a green fiddle out there with my name on it anyway.
 Blue, maybe…) 🙂

-If you want a special instrument made for you, give me a call–see the “Connect with me” page–and get your name on the “list”.
+If you want a special instrument made for you, give me a call–see the “Contact me” page–and get your name on the “list.”

-So far, I build the violin, viola, cello, Double bass (or stand up bass, upright bass, string bass, “bull-fiddle”…) and the five string violin (five-string fiddle).
-I originally intended to focus on violas and basses, so, given time, all other instruments would have gone to commission work.
+So far, I build the violin, viola, cello, double bass and the five string violin (five-string fiddle).
+I had originally intended to focus on violas and basses, so, given time, all other instruments would have gone to commission work.
 Market demand has changed that plan, of course. 🙂 Now I build all of those as well as five-string variants of violas, cellos and basses.

 I will always be consider Fractional size instruments will always be considered custom work.
 Fractional sizes can be made to sound nearly as good as full-sized instruments, but they must be made quite thin and light.
 And they cost just as much as the full-sized instruments, as they require virtually the same labor, and almost exactly the same material cost.

 I hope to hear from you…just to chat, and get feedback, if nothing else.